dorian9007/kasiski/README.md

 # automated kasiski-test

-this is a small script to automate the kasiski test
+this is a small script to automate the kasiski test, written in python